 Understanding IFoS/IFS Exam Pattern

-UPSC conducts annual examination for recruitment of candidates to the Indian Forest Services (IFS).
-The IFoS/IFS exam is a civil service examination conducted for the recruitment of officers at the all India level by the Government of India.
-The preliminary exam is common with the CSE prelim on the basis of which candidates qualify for the IFS mains exams.
+UPSC conducts an annual examination for the recruitment of candidates to the Indian Forest Services (IFS).
+The IFoS/IFS exam is a civil service examination conducted for the recruitment of officers at the all-India level by the Government of India.
+The preliminary exam is common with the CSE prelim based on which candidates qualify for the IFS mains exams.

 The IFoS/IFS exam consists of the following examinations:

 |Examination||Exam Pattern||Examination Month|

 |Indian Forest Services (Mains) Examination||Written Examination and Personal Interview||September|